Got a question about Carthage? Here are some frequently asked questions, answered by Carthage students and our admissions representatives.

 What kind of internships have Carthage students had?

-Carthage Career Services helps students find internships, and there are all different types of internships available.
-Carthage students have interned at such companies as Jockey International, Case New Holland, Snap-On Tools, Uline, Abbott Laboratories, and the Chicago Cubs. — Answered by Macy Anderson, biology/pre-dentistry
+The Aspire Center provides career services to Carthage students, helping students find skill-developing on-campus employment, internships, and more.
+There are all different types of internships available.
+Carthage students have interned at such companies as Jockey International, CNH, Snap-On Tools, Uline, Abbott Laboratories, and the Chicago Cubs.

 Learn more about internship opportunities available through Carthage